Stop Using Credit Cards By Putting Your Cards On Ice

 Want to pay off credit card debt quickly?
 First, stop incurring new debt.
-We suggest ways to make that happen!
+I suggest ways to make that happen!

-How’s the summer heat treating you?
-So far, we’re not seeing it as hot as it was last year, but hey, it’s still summer, so keeping cool is key.
-Well then here’s a suggestion for staying cool and fighting your debt at the same time: handle some ice.
+When you start to become worried about your debt, it’s harder to keep calm and relaxed.
+But here’s an idea: how about taking the suggestion of keeping cool much more literally?
+Here’s how you can stay cool and fight your debt at the same time: handle some ice!
 It may be a good time to try this experiment, which one blogging colleague tried out a few days ago.
 He thought he’d literally freeze his credit card, and see why it’s such a popular suggestion among debt fighters everywhere!

 Stop Using Credit Cards By Putting Your Cards On Ice!